g8d3/p1/s4-trade/t2/plan.md

 - config mcp servers(app is mcp client)
 - enable or disable app as mcp server

 both the app and built apps should have the same base.
-And both should allow the right type of user to handle auth, access and tests
+And both should allow the right type of user to handle auth, access, logs and tests

 features to skip on MVP:
 - app as mcp server